ronaldyonggi/cs61a/readme.md

 Lecture notes are written in .ipynb files, which can be opened via Jupyter Notebook or Jupyter Lab.
 Some materials (e.g. environment diagrams) require installation of the [tutormagic](https://github.com/kikocorreoso/tutormagic) extension by kikocorreoso to be displayed correctly.

 Note that Jupyter Notebook runs Python kernel by default.
 Lecture notes that are marked :bookmark: uses [Calysto Scheme](https://github.com/Calysto/calysto_scheme) kernel.
-Install and use the Calysto Scheme kernel to be able to execute cells in those lecture notes correctly.
+Install and use the Calysto Scheme kernel to be able to execute cells in those lecture notes properly.

-Some .ipynb files have doctests that ended with "import doctest, doctest.testmod()".
+Some .ipynb files have doctests that are indicated with "import doctest, doctest.testmod()".
 These doctests can be tested simply by running the cells.

 | Symbol | Meaning |
 | --- | --- |